 The Utilities Advisory Commission (UAC) is charged with advising the City Council on: long-range planning and policy and major program and project matters relating to the electric utility, gas utility, water utility, wastewater collection utility, fiber optics utility and recycled water matters; acquisition and development of electric, gas and water resources; joint action projects with other public or private entities which involve electric, gas or water resources; and environmental implications of electric, gas or water utility projects, and conservation and demand management.
-Specifically, the Utilities Advisory Commission advises the Council on:
+Specifically, the Utilities Advisory Commission advises the City Council on:

-- Development of the City utilities and the recycled water resources - Joint action projects with other public or private entities - The consistency with adopted and approved plans, policies, and programs of any major utility - Legislative proposals regarding City utilities and the recycled water resources, to which the city is a party, in which the city has an interest, or by which the city may be affected - Utility capital improvement programs, operating budgets and related reserves, and rates, and the recycled water program, budget, and rate - Environmental aspects and attributes of City utilities and recycled water resources - Water and energy conservation, energy efficiency, and demand side management
+- Development of the City utilities and the recycled water resources - Joint action projects with other public or private entities - Consistency of adopted and approved plans, policies, and programs of any major utility - Legislative proposals regarding City utilities and the recycled water resources, to which the City is a party, in which the City has an interest, or by which the City may be affected - Utility capital improvement programs, operating budgets and related reserves, rates, as well as the recycled water program, budget, and rates - Environmental aspects and attributes of City utilities and recycled waterresources - Water and energy conservation, energy efficiency, and demand side management

 The Utilities Advisory Commission is composed of seven members who shall be appointed by and serve at the pleasure of the City Council.
-The term of office of each member shall be three years or until his or her successor is appointed.
+The term of office of each member shall be three years and commence on November 1.
 Six members of the Commission shall at all times be residents of the City.
-See Palo Alto Municipal Code (PAMC) Sections $\underline{2.16}$ and $\underline{2.23}$ for more information on the Utilities Advisory Commission.
+See Palo Alto Municipal Code (PAMC) Sections 2.16 and 2.23 for more information on the Utilities Advisory Commission.